Skip to main content

 Viewing Tasks - Permissions

-• Administrators of the IT Hub account will be able to view tasks across their organization.
+• Administrators of Electric account will be able to view tasks across their organization.

 • Employees without the admin role will only be able to see the tasks assigned to them to action upon as a champion.

-• Tasks that are completed via an automation connected in the IT Hub will be reflected as assigned to Electric, and the automated completion will be displayed on the task table.
+• Tasks that are completed via an automation connected in Electric will be reflected as assigned to Electric, and the automated completion will be displayed on the task table.

 Viewing Tasks - Assignments

-• Administrators of the IT Hub account can ensure tasks are routed to the right people by adjusting the assignee settings.
+• Administrators of Electric account can ensure tasks are routed to the right people by adjusting the assignee settings.
 Go to request category settings to update your preferences.

 • To customize assignees for individual apps, update the App Champion on the application's settings page.
 Your changes will take effect immediately for all future generated tasks from that point.